hythloda/support-email/README.md

     * Double-check your email and app password

 ##  Need Help?
 * Feel free to open an issue in the repo or reach out to the project maintainer.
-Everyone starts somewhere — we got you.
+Everyone starts somewhere — we've got you.
 * Reach out to me in slack